-- BioXp 3250 system: which we believe is the first commercially available push-button, walkaway, end-to-end automated workstation that empowers researchers to go from a digital DNA sequence to endpoint-ready synthetic DNA in as few as 8 hours and mRNA in less than 24 hours, exclusive of shipment time; - BioXp 9600 system: a walkaway, high throughput end-to-end automated workstation that empowers researchers to go from a digital DNA sequence to endpoint-ready DNA in as few as 8 hours and mRNA in less than 24 hours, exclusive of shipment time, with onboard NGS preparation; - BioXp DBC: will be our first entry into delivering on demand enzymatic DNA synthesis with design to endpoint-ready synthetic RNA in as few as 24 hours; - BioXp portal: a user-friendly online portal that offers an intuitive guided workflow and design tools for building new DNA sequences and assembling them into vector(s) of choice; - BioXp De Novo kits: will contain all the necessary building blocks and reagents, including our proprietary Gibson Assembly branded reagents, for specific synthetic biology workflow applications to go from in-silico design to end-point product such as DNA or mRNA; - BioXp Select kits: offer customers the ability to use non-Telesis Bio DNA while using the BioXp to perform synthetic biology workflow applications such as cloning, mRNA generation and cell free amplification; - BioXp Next Generation Sequencing kits: will contain all the necessary reagents to go from DNA or RNA to a sequencer-ready library;
+- BioXp 3250 system: which we believe is the first commercially available push-button, walkaway, end-to-end automated workstation that empowers researchers to go from a digital DNA sequence to endpoint-ready synthetic DNA in as few as 8 hours and mRNA in less than 24 hours, exclusive of shipment time with onboard NGS library preparation; - BioXp 9600 system: a walkaway, high throughput end-to-end automated workstation that empowers researchers to go from a digital DNA sequence to endpoint-ready DNA in as few as 8 hours and mRNA in less than 24 hours, exclusive of shipment time, with onboard NGS preparation; - BioXp portal: a user-friendly online portal that offers an intuitive guided workflow, complexity analysis capability and sequence optimization and design tools for building new DNA sequences and assembling them into vector(s) of choice as well as mRNA constructs; - BioXp De Novo kits: will contain all the necessary building blocks and reagents, including our proprietary Gibson Assembly branded reagents, for specific synthetic biology workflow applications; - BioXp Select kits: offer customers the ability to use non-Telesis Bio DNA while using the BioXp to perform synthetic biology workflow applications such as cloning, mRNA generation from plasmid and cell free amplification; - BioXp Next Generation Sequencing kits: will contain all the necessary reagents to go from DNA or RNA to a sequencer-ready library;

-- · BioXp DBC kits: will contain all the necessary building blocks to go from a stock DNA kit to CRISPR guides in a single run; and - Benchtop reagents: contain all the reagents necessary to proceed with a specific synthetic biology workflow on the benchtop using products generated on the BioXp system. - Short Oligo Ligation Assembly (SOLA) enzymatic DNA synthesis (EDS): is a sustainable, scalable, and cost-effective approach designed to significantly reduce timelines for constructing synthetic DNA, RNA, and proteins compared to traditional chemical synthesis, paving the way for more efficient and effective development of mRNA-based vaccines, diagnostics, therapeutics, and personalized medicines.
+- Benchtop reagents: contain all the reagents necessary to proceed with a specific synthetic biology workflow on the benchtop using products generated on the BioXp system; and - Custom Gibson Short Oligo Ligation Assembly (SOLA) enzymatic DNA synthesis (EDS) solutions: is a sustainable, scalable, and costeffective approach designed to significantly reduce timelines for constructing synthetic DNA, RNA, and proteins compared to traditional chemical synthesis, paving the way for more efficient and effective development of mRNA-based vaccines, diagnostics, therapeutics, and personalized medicines.

 We were incorporated in the state of Delaware in March 2011, as Synthetic Genomics Solution, Inc., a wholly owned subsidiary of Synthetic Genomics, Inc. (SGI).
 We changed our name to SGI-DNA, Inc. (SGI-DNA) in February 2013.
-On March 8, 2019, SGI sold SGI-DNA to GATTACA Mining, LLC (GATTACA) by entering into a stock purchase agreement to sell all of our outstanding common and preferred stock in exchange for a \$10.0 million non-recourse promissory note (the Purchase Note).
-Subsequently, we focused our efforts on launching new synthetic biology products and expanding our distribution and marketing efforts on our existing research using only products.
+On March 8, 2019, SGI sold SGI-DNA to GATTACA Mining, LLC (GATTACA) by entering into a stock purchase agreement to sell all of our outstanding common and preferred stock in exchange for a \$10.0 million non-recourse promissory note.
+Subsequently, we focused our efforts on launching new synthetic biology products and expanding our distribution and marketing efforts on our existing research use only (RUO) products.
 We changed our name to Codex DNA, Inc. in March 2020 and then to Telesis Bio Inc. in November 2022.

 We commercially launched our current synthetic biology solution in September 2019, which now includes the BioXp 3250 and BioXp 9600 systems, BioXp kits with associated cloud-based application scripts, and benchtop reagent kits.
-Since the introduction of our solution through June 30, 2023, we have placed over 250 BioXp systems globally.
+From our commercial launch through June 30, 2024, we have placed approximately 300 BioXp systems globally.
 We target customers in the fields of personalized medicine, biologics drug discovery, vaccine development, genome editing and cell and gene therapy.
-As of December 31, 2022, our customer base was composed of over 450 customers and included 15 of the 25 largest biopharmaceutical companies in the world ranked by 2020 revenue, excluding affiliates of those companies.
-Our customer base also includes leading academic research institutions, government institutions, CROs and synthetic biology companies.
+As of December 31, 2023, our customer base was composed of approximately 500 customers and included 17 of the 25 largest biopharmaceutical companies in the world ranked by 2023 revenue.
+Our customer base also includes leading academic research institutions, government institutions, contract research organizations and synthetic biology companies.